-In 2020, almost half (49.1%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 8.9% of cases in this group.
-Data from the TDI show that in 2020, 31.6% of those treated for problem opioid use reported injecting as their primary route of administration.
+In 2021, almost half (47.6%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 10.9% of cases in this group.
+Data from the TDI show that in 2021, 31.0% of those treated for problem opioid use reported injecting as their primary route of administration.
 As in previous years, heroin represents almost 100% of the opioid drugs injected.
 See Section T1.5.3 in the Harms and harm reduction workbook for data on use of needle exchange programmes by injecting drug users in Ireland.

-The most common routes of administration for cases entering treatment for problem opioid use are smoking (56.0%) followed by eating (9.6%).
+The most common routes of administration for cases entering treatment for problem opioid use are smoking (54.5%), followed by injecting (31.0%) and then eating (12.1%).